bikeshaving/crank/website/guides/04-special-tags-and-props.md

 ---
-title: Special Tags and Props
+title: Special Props and Tags
 ---

-The element diffing algorithm used by Crank is both declarative and efficient, but there are times when you might want to tweak the way it works in one way or another.
-Crank provides one special prop `crank-key` and three special tags `Fragment`, `Portal` and `Copy` which provide special rendering behaviors.
+The element diffing algorithm used by Crank is both declarative and efficient, but there are times when you might want to tweak the way it works.
+Crank provides special props and tags which produce different rendering behaviors.

+## Special Props
-### `crank-key`
+### crank-key
 By default, Crank will use an element’s tag and position to determine if it represents an update or a change to the tree.
-Because elements often represent stateful DOM nodes or components, it can be useful to “key” the children of an element as a hint to Crank that an element has been added, moved or removed.
+Because elements often represent stateful DOM nodes or components, it can be useful to *key* the children of an element to hint to renderers that an element has been added, moved or removed.
 In Crank, we do this with the special prop `crank-key`:

 ```jsx
 let nextId = 0;